ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 ![focus on the first subtask](/images/fractals-vs-lists/t2.png)

-At first glance, this step appears to be simple, but when you dig into it, it <strike>suddenly</strike> expectedly grows in size.
+At first glance, this step appears to be simple, but when you dig into it, it <strike>suddenly</strike> grows in size.
 You reflect these changes in your tracker by adding new subtasks.
 In your task tracker, it's a quick and easy operation.